YingkeWang2018/Machine-Learning-course-work/README.md

 # CSC311-course-work
- the course work I have done for CSC311
+ the course work I have done for Machine Learning